 Do Your Part to Prevent an Apartment Fire

 If you think there are dangerous conditions in your apartment or building, tell your landlord or the building manager.
-This includes:
+This includes:- Light switches and electrical outlets that are warm, loose, or lack covers

 - Your heating system doesn’t work well.
 It’s not hot enough or is putting out too much heat